-- 1. The student should file a written letter of appeal to the Office of the Dean of the Faculties within 10 class days after being notified of the Academic Honor Policy Hearing Panel decision.
-This letter should outline the grounds for the appeal (see 1-5 above) and should provide supporting facts and relevant documentation. - The Academic Honor Policy Appeal Committee will review this letter of appeal and will hear the student and any witnesses called by the student, except in appeals based on consideration #5 above.
-The committee may also gather any additional information it deems necessary to make a determination in the case. - 3.
+- 1. The student should file a written letter of appeal to the Office of the Vice President for Faculty Development and Advancement within 10 class days after being notified of the Academic Honor Policy Hearing Panel decision.
+This letter should outline the grounds for the appeal (see 1-5 above) and should provide supporting facts and relevant documentation. - 2.
+The Academic Honor Policy Appeal Committee will review this letter of appeal and will hear the student and any witnesses called by the student, except in appeals based on consideration #5 above.
+The committee may also gather any additional information it deems necessary to make a determination in the case.
+The instructor is not typically involved in the appellate process. - 3.
 The Appeals Committee may affirm, modify, or reverse the initial panel decision, or it may order a new hearing to be held.
 This decision becomes final agency action when it is approved by the Provost.
 In cases where the student is found responsible, the decision becomes a confidential student record of academic dishonesty. - 4.
-Appellate decisions are communicated in writing to the student, the instructor, the Office of the Dean of the Faculties, and the Dean of Students Department within 30 class days of the appellate hearing.
+Appellate decisions are communicated in writing to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the Office of theVice President for Faculty Development and Advancement, the student's academic dean, the Dean of Students Department, and the Registrar, if necessary, within 30 class days of the appellate hearing.